Algorithms¶

 8000 |

-During processing the 3D Centroid moment tensor (CMT) and its location are determined
+The 3D-centroid moment tensor (CMT) and its location can be determined

 The Centroid location with the highest fit is selected.

-For inspecting the Centroid depth graphically, start the Centroid search in scmtv.
+For inspecting the 3D centroid solutions interactively, start the Centroid search in scmtv.

 Single inversion quality¶